solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

 7. On the **Settings** tab, provide the following information and select **Next**.

     - **Task name**: Provide something descriptive, such as `CovidDataCopyPipeline`.
-This will be used as the pipeline name
+This value is also used as the pipeline name

     ![Providing the pipeline name in the Settings tab of the Copy Data tool.](./media/copy-data-activity.png "Settings tab of the Copy Data wizard")

 8. On the **Summary** tab, observe the Copy Data activity summary.
 In particular, note the references to source and destination datasets.
-Once you have validated the summary, select **Next**.
+Validate the summary, then select **Next**.

     ![Copy Data activity summary in the Copy Data tool wizard.](./media/source-and-target-datasets.png "Copy Data activity summary")